ytaa/esp-ducky/README.md

 Additionally, the parser supports sending of special keys, modifiers and combination of key / modifier / ascii character.

 For more details regarding the key names and exact syntax, please refer to the official [DuckyScript documentation](https://docs.hak5.org/hak5-usb-rubber-ducky/duckyscript-tm-quick-reference).
+Please also check the [example payloads](doc/example/payloads/).

 ## Building and Flashing